-You may vote by mail, by phone or in person.
+You may vote by mail, by telephone, by the Internet, or in person.
 To vote by mail, simply complete and sign the proxy card and mail it in the enclosed, prepaid and preaddressed envelope.
 If you mark your voting instructions on the proxy card, your shares will be voted as you instruct.
 If you return a signed card but do not provide voting instructions, your shares will be voted FOR the three named nominees.

-Shareowners of record also may vote by using the toll-free number listed on the proxy card.
-Telephone voting also is available to shareowners who hold their shares in the Dividend Reinvestment and Stock Purchase Plan and the OGE Energy Corp.
+Shareowners of record also may vote by the Internet or by using the toll-free number listed on the proxy card.
+Telephone and Internet voting also is available to shareowners who hold their shares in the Dividend Reinvestment and Stock Purchase Plan and the OGE Energy Corp.
 Employees' Stock Ownership and Retirement Savings Plan (the "Retirement Savings Plan").
-The telephone voting procedure is designed to verify shareowners through use of a Control Number that is provided on each proxy card.
+The telephone voting and Internet voting procedure is designed to verify shareowners through use of a Control Number that is provided on each proxy card.
 This procedure allows you to vote your shares and to confirm that your instructions have been properly recorded.
-If you vote by telephone, you do not have to mail in your proxy card.
+If you vote by telephone or by the Internet, you do not have to mail in your proxy card.
 Please see your proxy card for specific instructions.